A-Wpro/ZeldaDungeonExplorer/README.md

 QT zelda game that auto-create maps.
 In collaboration with ThibaultPro and Tompa.

-This project is a little QT game.
+This project is a little QT game with openCV.

 Main feature is the procedural mapping, it's mean that every map are unique.